 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.

-- Should be no larger than 40 inches x 32 inches.
+- Should be a maximum of 36 inches x 48 inches.

 - Should be attached on a foam board and ready to display on the provided easels.

 PLEASE NOTE: The Shackouls Honors College does not provide foam boards for mounting posters.
 You should check with your department for reusable boards or purchase a foam board at Chalet or other framing shops.
 You do not need to pay for mounting, you may clip or tack your poster to the board.